Employees

 Flexible working

-You can ask your employer to think about a flexible approach to your work.
+You can ask your employer to think about a approach to your work.
 You can ask to change the hours, days, or place of work.
 You can also ask about how you do your work.
 Flexible working is not just about working part-time or full-time.

 Flexible work